 Resources for Children, Youth, and Young Adults

-The National Suicide Prevention Lifeline provides free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, 7 days a week.
+The 988 Suicide & Crisis Lifeline provides free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, 7 days a week.
 Since its inception, the Lifeline has engaged in a variety of initiatives to improve crisis services and advance suicide prevention.

 New Jersey Hopeline — 1-855-654-6735

 The Hopeline is New Jersey's 24/7 peer support and suicide prevention hotline.
 The specialists at the NJ Hopeline are available to provide confidential phone counseling, support and referrals to local resources to help youth and families get through difficult times.

 The Trevor Project is the leading national organization providing crisis intervention and suicide prevention services to lesbian, gay, bisexual, transgender and questioning (LGBTQ) young people ages 13-24.

 2NDFLOOR — New Jersey's youth helpline – 1-888-222-2222

 The New Jersey statewide youth helpline, 2NDFLOOR, is available 24 hours a day, 7 days a week, to youth and young adults ages 10 – 24 to help find solutions to the problems they face at home, school or play.

 The helpline is supervised at all times by a mental health professional.
 Youth are provided with relevant and appropriate links to information and services to address their social, emotional and physical needs.
 Calls to the 2NDFLOOR youth helpline are anonymous and confidential, except in life-threatening situations.

 Children and Adults with ADHD (CHADD) — 1-800-233-4050